 Louis le Prince International Short Film Award

-The world's first moving images were shot in Leeds in 1888 by Louis le Prince.
-Today Leeds is a major centre for film production and exhibition.
-Leeds International Film Festival is one of the UK's biggest film events.
+The world's first moving images were filmed in Leeds in 1888 by Louis le Prince.
+Today Leeds is a major European centre for film production and exhibition, the home of Screen Yorkshire, and the new home for the UK's leading independent TV company Channel 4.

-Founded in 1987 Leeds International Film Festival is renowned as a dynamic event with a reputation for challenging and innovative programming.
-Last year LIFF presented a huge variety of exceptional films at over 300 screenings and events at 30 venues over 15 days.
+Founded in 1987 and one of the UK's leading film events, Leeds International Film Festival is renowned as a dynamic event with a reputation for challenging and innovative programming.